 Guided Reading: K Lexile Measure: 120L

-Below are sample illustrations from inside Knuffle Bunny: A Cautionary Tale:
+Below are the first six pages from inside Knuffle Bunny: A Cautionary Tale:

-Our favorite page is the one just below, where little Trixie is trying to communicate that
+Our favorite page comes a little later in the book.
+It's the one just below, where little Trixie is trying to communicate that

 she has left her bunny behind but she is pre-verbal so she can't get